mx-soft/Download-Manager-x/README.md

-### Download Manager x (for Windows) ###
+### Download Manager x (Free version for Windows) ###

 Download Manager x is not just another download manager This software was created to get the maximum and best possible download experience on Windows devices

 **Features**